-Students will develop: 1) Positive cultural identities via Black History 101 by historian, Khalid El-Hakim, 2) Leadership and social change skills via local Black mentoring organizations who engage students year round 3) Planning, organization, and financial literacy skills via Innovative Changes, in addition to Philanthropic awareness via 101 Community Giving by OCF and 4) Civic Engagement via instruction and service days facilitated by Black Greek organizations.
+Students will develop: 1) Positive cultural identities via Black History 101 by historian, Khalid El-Hakim, 2) Leadership & Personal responsibility as well as social change skills via local Black mentoring organizations who engage students year round 3) Planning skills, organization habits, and financial literacy courses via Black Educator Groups, in addition to Black Philanthropic awareness and 4) Civic Engagement models and movements via instruction and service days facilitated by Black Greek organizations.

 Outcomes: Statistically significant increases in 1) perception of high school preparedness, 2) cultural knowledge, 3) functional knowledge of personal planning and community organizing methods, 4) academic performance, and 5) number of Black students who take part in school leadership and civic engagement.